bellsmith15/rock-paper-sissors-game/README.md

 ![Final project image of home page monitors from Am I responsive](assets/images/am-i-responsive.png)

 ## INITIAL IDEA CONCEPT
 My initial idea for the project was to create a game that is simple to use and competitive.
-The game is for people of all ages as a light bit of fun!.
+The game is for people of all ages as a light bit of fun!
 I have choosen to give the game a christmas feel as I am submitting this in December

 #
 ## Table of Contents